Rudranath

-The face (mukha) of god Shiva is worshipped as "Neelakantha Mahadeva" here.
-The trek starts from Sagar Village which is approximately 3 km away from Gopeshwar.
-The other trek starts from Mandal which is 12 km away from Gopeshwar.
-This trek goes through the Anusuya Devi Temple.
-The trek is very hard with a distance of approximately 24 km.

 Legends and worship

-The Rudranath Temple is believed to be established by the Pandavas, the heroes of the Hindu epic Mahabharata.
+The Rudranath Temple is believed to be established by the Pandavas, of the Hindu epic Mahabharata.

-The Pandavas defeated and slayed their cousins — the Kauravas in the epic Kurukshetra war.
-They wished to atone for the sins of committing fratricide (gotra hatya) and Brāhmanahatya (killing of Brahmins — the priest class) during the war.
+After the Pandavas had defeated and killed their cousins — the Kauravas in the Kurukshetra war, they wished to atone for the sins of committing fratricide (gotra hatya) and Brāhmanahatya (killing of Brahmins — the priest class) during the war.
 Thus, they handed over the reins of their kingdom to their kin and left in search of lord Shiva and to seek his blessings.
 First, they went to the holy city of Varanasi (Kashi), believed to be Shiva's favourite city and known for its Kashi Vishwanath Temple.
 But, Shiva wanted to avoid them as he was deeply incensed by the death and dishonesty at the Kurukshetra war and was, therefore, insensitive to Pandavas' prayers.
 Therefore, he assumed the form of a bull (Nandi) and hid in the Garhwal region.

 Not finding Shiva in Varanasi, the Pandavas went to Garhwal Himalayas.
 Bhima, the second of the five Pandava brothers, then standing astride two mountains started to look for Shiva.
 He saw a bull grazing near Guptakashi (“hidden Kashi” — the name derived from the hiding act of Shiva).
 Bhima immediately recognized the bull to be Shiva.
 Bhima caught hold of the bull by its tail and hind legs.
 But the bull-formed Shiva disappeared into the ground to later reappear in parts, with the hump appearing in Kedarnath, the arms appearing in Tungnath, the face appearing at Rudranath, the nabhi (navel) and stomach appearing in Madhyamaheshwar and the hair appearing in Kalpeshwar.
 The Pandavas pleased with this reappearance in five different forms, built temples at the five places for venerating and worshipping Shiva.
 The Pandavas were thus freed from their sins.